 Leukemia is the most common cancer in children and teens, accounting for almost 1 out of 3 cancers.
 Most childhood leukemias are acute lymphocytic leukemia (ALL).
 Most of the remaining cases are acute myeloid leukemia (AML).
 Chronic leukemias are rare in children.

 If your child has just been diagnosed with leukemia, is going through treatment, or is trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If Your Child Has Childhood Leukemia.

 Learn about the causes of childhood leukemia and what you need to know about finding it early.